metabase/metabase/docs/permissions/data-sandboxes-draft.md

 - A [saved SQL question](../people-and-groups/) with the rows and columns to be displayed to the people in the advanced sandbox, stored in the admin-only collection.
 - Optional: [User attributes](../people-and-groups/managing.md#adding-a-user-attribute) for each of the people in the group.

+To display different filtered versions of the saved question for each person in an advanced data sandbox, set up [user attributes](../people-and-groups/managing.md#adding-user-attributes) as well.

+### Designing a saved question to be displayed in an advanced sandbox

 In an advanced data sandbox, a saved question will be displayed in place of an original table to a particular group.

-It's important to use a saved SQL question to define the exact rows and columns to be included in the sandbox.
+**Use a SQL question** to define the exact rows and columns to be included in the sandbox.
 If you use a query builder (GUI) question, you might accidentally expose extra data, since GUI questions can include data from other saved questions or models.

-To display different filtered versions of the saved question for each person in an advanced data sandbox, set up [user attributes](../people-and-groups/managing.md#adding-user-attributes) as well.
+> Make sure to save the SQL question in an admin-only [collection](../exploration-and-organization/collections.md) ([collection permissions](../permissions/collections.md) set to **No access** for all groups except Administrators).
+For more info, see [Permissions conflicts: saved SQL questions](#saved-sql-questions).

 ## Creating an advanced sandbox